AMC Matador: Costa Rica

 Purdy Motor in San Jose assembled Matadors in Costa Rica from knock-down kits.

 Purdy Motor acquired the franchise rights to market American Motors vehicles in 1959.
 It had imported complete cars to Costa Rica.
-It was not until 1964 that Costa Rican laws permitted the local assembly of vehicles.
+It was not until 1964 that Costa Rican law permitted the assembly of vehicles locally.
 Purdy Motor built an assembly plant in 1965, and the first locally manufactured Rambler was a 1964 Rambler Classic 660, which came off the line in late 1965.
 The all-new 1967 Rebel was assembled to production end, followed by the Matador from 1971.

 As with other export markets, the Matador was marketed in Costa Rica under the Rambler marque even after the marque was retired by AMC in its home market after 1969.

 In 1974, a new local vehicle manufacturer, Motorizada de Costa Rica, purchased the rights to the Rambler distributorship from Purdy Motor.
-Motorizada continued to assemble AMC and Jeep vehicles, as well as other brands, until 1978.
-Motorizada was liquidated in 1979 allegedly for not paying taxes, thereby ending the marketing of the AMC brand in Costa Rica.
+Motorizada continued assembling AMC and Jeep vehicles, as well as those from other brands, until 1978.
+Motorizada was liquidated in 1979, allegedly for not paying taxes, thereby ending the marketing of AMC vehicles in Costa Rica.